k4u5h4L/FinalVinyl/README.md

 ### Note:

+-   This project will be moved to TypeScript soon.
+So please wait if you are going to make changes or work on it.
 -   This project is made for educational purposes only.
 -   This is not a real and commercial site.
 -   Please do not use it for commercial purposes.